The Klonopin High, Side Effects and Withdrawal

 Klonopin High Side Effects and Withdrawal

-Misusing any drug recreationally can be potentially harmful, although abusing benzodiazepines is extremely dangerous, and the feeling produced by the Klonopin high or other benzos is a cause for concern.
+Misusing any drug recreationally is potentially harmful, although abusing benzodiazepines is extremely dangerous, and the feeling produced by the Klonopin high or other benzos is a cause for concern.

 While the numbers may be low, in 2020 it was reported that nearly 5 million people over the age of 12 years old misused benzodiazepines like Klonopin, according to the 2020 National Survey on Drug Use and Health.